-Third seed laments lack of match practice before Grand Slam after being sent packing in Round 4 by Dominika Cibulkova
+Third seed Russian star tennis player laments her lack of match practice over the months before the Australian Open after being sent packing in Round 4 by Dominika Cibulkova

 Melbourne: Maria Sharapova’s struggles caught up with her as she followed Serena Williams out of the Australian Open.